To apply for the SPX 2016 exhibitor lottery, please click here.

-We’ll have a simple initial registration and a three week window of lottery registration so you won’t be dealing with website crashes.
+We’ll have a simple initial registration and a two week window of lottery registration so you won’t be dealing with website crashes.
 There is no advantage in rushing to apply early.
-This will be a truly random and fair process to reserve your tables.
+This is a truly random and fair process to reserve your tables.

 What to Expect

-1. On January 24, 2014, the lottery registration will become available.
-The lottery registration period will last between January 24 and February 14, 2014.
+2. On February 12, 2016, the lottery registration will become available and the lottery registration period will last between February 12 and February 26, 2016.

-3. Once the lottery registration period is completed on February 14, 2014, we will flip a coin to determine whether we sort the random numbers by ascending or descending order.
-The lottery registrant list will then be sorted by random number according to the coin flip, and those tables above the capacity threshold will be selected to exhibit at SPX 2014.
+5. Once the lottery registration period is completed on February 26, 2016, we will have a digital coin flipper to determine whether we sort the random numbers by ascending or descending order.
+The lottery registrant list will then be sorted by random number according to the coin flip, and those tables above the capacity threshold will be selected to exhibit at SPX 2016.
 The order of the tables below the capacity threshold will determine the wait list.

-4. In late February we will notify everyone about all table winners about how to pay for tables and register their badges.
+6. In early March we will notify everyone about all table winners about how to pay for tables and register their badges.